oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 type: awareness
 ---

 This workshop is part of our Enterprise-Ready Workshop series.
-Follow along to get familiar with managing identity as code with Okta's Terraform provider, so you can assist enterprise customers and simplify any identity setup steps that your product might require.
-In this workshop, you'll use Terraform to manage users and groups in your Okta Developer Organization, and practice beginner and intermediate Terraform skills.
+Follow along to get familiar with managing identity as code using Okta's Terraform provider, so you can assist enterprise customers and simplify any identity setup steps that your product might require.
+In this workshop, you'll use Terraform to manage users and groups in an Okta Organization, while practicing beginner and intermediate Terraform skills.

 {% include toc.md %}